 Your dissertation should not exceed the word limit given in your Examination Regulations - including text and footnotes/endnotes but excluding appendices and bibliography.
-Your dissertation must be printed double-spaced; on one side only of A4 paper and be securely bound in either hard or soft covers.
-Loose-leaf binding is not acceptable.
 It is recommended that you use font size 12.
 Do not justify the text.

-Detailed guidance can be found in the Dissertation Guidelines for Oriental Studies Undergraduates and the General Guidelines for Thesis Writers (both documents will be available on Canvas).
+Detailed guidance can be found in the General Guidelines for Thesis Writers (will be available on Canvas).